 Lumps and bumps can occur with any dermal filler injection.
 In fact, it is very common for patients to feel lumps in their skin days after treatment.

-If you are just starting out in the biz (or even a seasoned pro), proper dermal fillers injection techniques are essential to minimizing lumps so that they resolve themselves soon after a cosmetic procedure.
+If you are just starting out in the medical aesthetics biz (or even a seasoned pro), proper dermal fillers injection techniques are essential to minimizing lumps so that they resolve themselves soon after a cosmetic procedure.

 How To Avoid Facial Filler Lumps